11ty/11ty-website/src/docs/plugins/fetch.md

 #### Verbose Output

-{% added in "Fetch 3.0" %} Option to log requested remote URLs to the console.
+{% addedin "Fetch 3.0" %} Option to log requested remote URLs to the console.

 * `verbose: true` (The default is `false` starting in Fetch 3.0)